koushikkarmakar99/podman_status_monitor/README.md

 ## Features

-- List running/stopped/exited Podman containers from VSCode
+- If podman is installed but no podman machine is present, then it gives an option to create podman machine
-- Real-time status updates
+- Real-time status updates of podman machine(s)
 - Configurable monitoring intervals
 - Option to start the podman machine if stopped.
 - In case of error, it gives option to reboot the machine.